facebook/zstd/tests/fuzz/README.md

 `--lib-fuzzing-engine`, the default is `libregression.a`.
 It has flags that can easily set up sanitizers `--enable-{a,ub,m}san`, and coverage instrumentation `--enable-coverage`.
-It sets sane defaults which can be overriden with flags `--debug`, `--enable-ubsan-pointer-overlow`, etc.
+It sets sane defaults which can be overridden with flags `--debug`, `--enable-ubsan-pointer-overflow`, etc.
 Run `./fuzz.py build -h` for help.

 ### Running Fuzzers